Univariate-Guided Sparse Regression for Biobank-Scale High-Dimensional Omics Data: Introduction

 $\lambda$ is a regularization parameter that determines the number of features identified in the solution set.
-This optimization is typically solved over a grid of $\lambda$-values, with the optimal one chosen via cross-validation or by performance of the algorithm on a hold-out validation set.
+In practice, we evaluate the objective over a grid of $\lambda$ values and then select the best $\lambda$ using either cross-validation or performance on a held-out validation set.
 Equivalently, we can formulate the Lasso problem in the following way:

 where $t>0$ is a tuning parameter controlling the sparsity of the solution, directly related to $\lambda$ in the Lagrangian formulation.
 The constraint sets an upper bound on how large the coefficients $\hat{\beta}$ can be in total (in terms of their $\ell_1$ norm, which is $\sum_{j=1}^{p} |\beta_j| $).
 A larger $t$ allows the coefficients to grow by imposing a smaller amount of regularization.